 Note that Michal used an image (Hebrew teraphim, Strong's H8655) to hide David's absence in vs. 16.
 This is almost certainly an idol.
 Either she is a secret idolator or trying to worship Jehovah through idolatrous practices.
-It would seem that, even though there no record of Saul being himself an idolator, that there were such in his house and court.
+Even though there is no record of Saul being himself an idolator, there were such in his house and court.